PRP – Dermapen Facial Rejuvenation: 100 % natural PRP Facial Rejuvenation with Dermapen applicator

 PRP Facial and Skin Regeneration

-Rodriguez received what’s called platelet-rich plasma injections, or PRPs.
+Many of our patients have received what’s called platelet-rich plasma injections, or PRPs.
 Doctors will take a small amount of a patient’s blood, centrifuge it to yield a concentration of platelets and inject it back into injured tissue.
 The idea is to supplement the growth factors and plasma cells in a person’s blood with a concentrated dose in order to speed up healing of, say, a sore knee or a scarred Achilles’ tendon.

 PRP (Platelet Rich Plasma) skin Regeneration therapy is the latest technology, anti-aging procedure.
 The treatment uses the patient’s own blood and poses no risk of allergy.
 The PRP treatment has the effect of taking advantage of your innate natural healing power and tissue reorganization potential.

 Common PRP rejuvenation treatments The most common conditions for PRP therapy include: fine wrinkles around the eyes, nasolabial grooves, wrinkles on the lips, acne marks, wrinkles on the forehead, wrinkles on the neck, bags and dark circles under the eyes and loose and saggy skin.

 The components of the PRP treatment PRP Skin Regeneration Therapy uses components called platelets contained in the blood.
 Platelets play a role in stopping bleeding and repairing damaged blood vessels and cells in the body.
 Platelets contain substances called growth factors that activate and rejuvenate cells in the body.
 The growth factors, when released, induce the production of collagen and generation of new capillaries to rejuvenate the skin.

 For separation of platelet-rich plasma (PRP), the use of a specific filter and a centrifuge achieves a high platelet recovery rate of 97% or more and allows preparation of plasma containing six to ten times as many platelets as the common one.